-Nanami Noodle House – Albuquerque, New Mexico
+Nanami Noodle House – Albuquerque, New Mexico (CLOSED)

 If Chinese superstitions have any credence, some of us may not be long for this world.
 Chinese superstitions posit that long noodles symbolize a long life.
 Ostensibly, if you cut your noodles, you’re cutting your life short.
 Instead of cutting your noodles, the Chinese advocate slurping up long noodles without breaking them.
 When it comes to noodles, the Chinese should know.
 After all, they’ve been preparing noodles longer than any culture in the world.
 In 2005, archaeologists uncovered a 4,000-year-old bowl of noodles in Northeast China, the earliest empirical evidence of noodles ever found.
 Buried under ten feet of sediment, an overturned sealed bowl contained beautifully preserved, long, thin yellow noodles made from two kinds of millet.
 Archaeochemist Patrick McGovern indicated that “even today, deft skills are required to make long, thin noodles like those found” at the Chinese site, adding that “this shows a fairly high level of food processing and culinary sophistication.”